matchavez/si/pages/06.Tech/01.documentation-tools/default.md

 The first question of every project is to decide what you’re going to plumb together and create.
 It took some maturisation, but when we got there, it was pretty simple.

 ---
 # Sphinx Install with Markdown

 ##### These instructions will walk through a basic install of the Sphinx documentation system for a local setup with the accompanying themes and configurations.

-# Sphinx Install with Markdown

-##### These instructions will walk through a basic install of the Sphinx documentation system for a local setup with the accompanying themes and configurations.